 X.4.2.3.2 Process Flow

-In this use case, the Radiation Oncology Information System (ROIS) plays the role of the Intent Producer (IP) and Treatment Planning System (TPS).
-The delivery system plays the role of the Treatment Delivery System (TDS).
+In this use case, the Radiation Oncology Information System (ROIS) plays the roles of Intent Producer (IP), Prescription Producer (PP), and Results Producer (RP).
+The ROIS comprises activities of planning, management, and delivery in a system system.
 The tumor registry plays the role of the Treatment Observer (OBS).

 Figure X.4.2.3.2-1 Use Case 3 – External Registry Observing Planning and Treatment Process Flow